railwayapp/docs/src/docs/guides/redis.md

 - **Observability**: Implement monitoring for insights into performance and health of your Redis cluster.
 You can integrate a Redis exporter for Prometheus, although we do not provide a specific template at this time.

 ## Additional Resources

+While these templates are available for your convenience, they are considered unmanaged, meaning you have total control over their configuration and maintenance.

+We *strongly encourage you* to refer to the source documentation to gain deeper understanding of their functionality and how to use them effectively.
+Here are some links to help you get started:

 - [Redis Documentation](https://redis.io/docs/latest/operate/oss_and_stack/)
 - [Redis Replication](https://redis.io/docs/latest/operate/oss_and_stack/management/replication/)